Summary

 savedQuerySavedQueryyes Long-TermThe saved query elements.
 See SavedQuery.

-The table below contains the parameters of the sub-datatype used by the only parameter of the datatype shown above.
+The table below contains information on the sub-datatype used by the only choice of the datatype shown above.
+It's shown here for your convenience.

 ParameterTypeRequiredDefaultStabilityDescription